klaytn/metaverse-knowledge-kit/docs/developer-tools-sdks/developer-sdk/overview.md

 ---

 ## Overview <a id="overview"></a>
-The Klaytn Developer SDK (KDS) is a collection of npm packages which wrap functionality of various tools into an easy to use SDK (per tool) to build on Klaytn.
+The Klaytn Developer SDK (KDS) is a collection of npm packages that wrap the functionality of various tools into an easy-to-use SDK (per tool) to build on Klaytn.
 It aims to integrate all the ecosystem tools in Klaytn.

 It includes some starter kits with default combinations of tools and configurations.
-It also has a Command Line Interface(CLI) that allow developers to manage services from thier local terminal.
-Developers can use the SDK by easily importing a npm package to access third party tools like Oracles, Bridges etc.
+It also has a Command Line Interface(CLI) that allows developers to manage services from their local terminal.
+Developers can use the SDK by easily importing the npm package to access third-party tools like Oracles, Bridges, etc.

 The SDK provides a number of features and benefits, including: